TuttiFrutti1090/11D-Cs1-TIME/README.md

 ## I would not recommend clicking this link if you are Mr Brown
 Now you can move around the "a" and "h" sliders to play with the sizes.
 I spent 6 precious minutes on this so enjoy!
+## I would not recommend sharing this repository to Mr Brown and instead copypasting the programs onto the powerpoint and sending them in...